microsoft/AMBROSIA/Clients/AmbrosiaJS/Ambrosia-Node/docs/DevMachineSetup.md

     +-- source-map-support@0.5.20
     `-- typescript@4.5.4
     ````
-8&#41; Customize VS Code (these make it easier to develop, but are not essential to building or running the Node.js LB):
+8&#41; Customize VS Code (these make it easier to develop, but are not essential to building or running the Node.js LB, other than the first item):
+- Under 'Terminal' &#x2192; 'New Terminal', ensure that the 'PowerShell' profile uses "pwsh" (not "powershell"). **Note:** This is important since the build.ps1 file _requires_ PowerShell 7.0 (or later).
+To check the version of PowerShell, type `$PSVersionTable` in the terminal.
 - Install the 'GitLens &ndash; Git supercharged' extension
   - In the 'Quick Setup' uncheck 'Current Line Blame', 'Git Code Lens' and 'Status Bar Blame'.
   - From the Source Control tab: